 The ideal outcome of this collaboration is when a client says, “Don’t change a thing!”
 That’s my goal, and I welcome the opportunity to help you find the best hearing solution.

 I graduated from San Diego State University in 1998 with a Masters in Communicative Disorders.
 I began my career with a San Diego physician and have since served as a clinical audiologist with a hearing and speech center, a Virginia Peninsula physician, and the hospital at Langley AFB.
-I am a fellow of the American Academy of Audiology.
+I am a member of the American Auditory Society.
 Please see the services page to discover the range of services available.